ic17rey/butler-groupA-project1/README.md

 * What is the average height of an NBA player?
 * Does height impact performance (ppg, blocks, rebounds or assists per game)?
   * Do taller players score more often?
-  * Do taller players make more blocks? (expecting strong correlation)
+  * Do taller players make more blocks?
+    * expecting strong correlation
+    * not able to include this stat in analysis
-  * Do taller players make more rebounds? (expecting strong correlation)
+  * Do taller players make more rebounds?
+    * expecting strong positive correlation
-  * Do taller players have more or less assists per game than shorter players? (negative correlation?)
+  * Do taller players have more or less assists per game than shorter players?
+    * potential for negative correlation
 * Does height impact salary?
   * Do taller or shorter players make more money?
+  * Is there any correlation?
+* Which stats impact salary?
+  * How strongly are points and salary correlated?
+  * Is there correlation between rebounds and salary?
+  * Is there correlation between assists and salary?

 ##### Research Questions that were not pursued
 Teams: